MaciejWieszczycki/offertracking/README.md

 ## English Version

 ### Overview
-This Excel workbook automates the daily reporting of offers and analyzes the reasons for no offer.
+This Excel workbook automates the daily reports of offers and analyzes the reasons for no offer.
 The VBA macro `ZamknijDzienIRozlicz` transfers data from a form in Sheet1 to a database in Sheet2 and resets the form while maintaining a fixed structure of 80 rows with sequential numbering.
 Additionally, a live formula in Sheet1 calculates the current offer percentage.

 ### Worksheet Structure
 - **Sheet1 (Form):**